armaber/articles/HDUF/brief.md

 D:\Processing\53c6f2af-38db-4219-9f41-f794c7897f5a\53c6f2af-38db-4219-9f41-f794c7897f5a.retpoline
 ~~~

-The 1<sup>st</sup> line gives a heads-up about the disassembly duration: a smaller file
+The 1<sup>st</sup> line shows an estimate for the minimum disassembly duration: a smaller
-was processed in 1.26 hours on the same system.
+file was processed in 1.26 hours on the same system.
+The decompilation is executed on all

-All cores but 1 execute the decompilation.
-Once completed, the `.meta` file contains:
+cores but 1.
+Besides the `.disassembly` file, `.meta` and `.retpoline` are created.
+The `.meta` file contains:

 * *OS* and *computer* where the BSOD occurred
 * *image* path and *hash*.
 The hash identifies duplicates, resulting in a decompilation